triton-inference-server/server/docs/customization_guide/deploy.md

 > [!Note]
 > Restricting access can be used to limit exposure to model
 > control APIs to trusted users.
-> When Vertex AI endpoint support is enabled, this setting also
-> applies to redirected Vertex AI requests.
-> If Triton is built without `TRITON_ENABLE_HTTP`, Vertex AI uses
-> default unrestricted API settings.

 ##### `--allow-sagemaker <boolean> default False`